nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/rest-api/overview.md

             * `"object_type"` - the content-type of the related objects
             * `"objects"` - a list of all related objects, each represented in nested-serializer form as described under [Related Objects](#related-objects) above.

-In the example above we can see that a single VRF, `green`, is a destination for the `site-to-vrf` Relationship from this Site, while there are currently no VRFs associated as sources for the `vrfs-to-sites` Relationship to this Site.
+In the example above we can see that a single VRF, `green`, is a destination for the `site-to-vrf` Relationship from this Site, while there are currently no VRFs associated as sources for the `vrfs-to-locations` Relationship to this Site.

 ### Including Config Contexts